 By accepting you will be accessing a service provided by a third-party external to https://edcentral.uk/

-A beginner’s guide to Sir Ken Robinson
+A beginner’s guide to the late Sir Ken Robinson

 Best known for:

 Sadly, Sir Ken passed away on 21 August 2020, following a short battle with cancer.

 Nationality: British.
 Sir Ken divided his time between Los Angeles and London.

 Where does he work:

 Though his ideas developed over time, Sir Ken's main argument was that education should foster creativity in pupils by offering a broad curriculum and encouraging individualisation in the learning process.
 He believed that too much of the present education system in the UK and United States fosters conformity, compliance and standardisation rather than creative approaches to learning.